 - In a medium sized mixing bowl, whisk together 4 eggs, ½ teaspoon vanilla extract, 1 teaspoon maple extract, 2 tablespoon water, and ¼ cup pumpkin puree.

 - In another mixing bowl, whisk together ½ cup almond flour, 2 tablespoon coconut flour and ⅓ cup golden monkfruit sweetener.

 - Add the egg mixture to the flour mixture, mixing with a wooden spoon until all dry ingredients are incorporated into the batter.

 - Remove cast iron skillet from oven.
 Swirl to coat with the melted butter and pour the batter into the skillet.

 - Immediately return the cast iron skillet to the oven and bake for 20 minutes.

-- Sprinkle Dutch Baby with 1 tbsp powdered monkfruit sweetener, 1 tbsp chopped roasted pecans, and 1 tbsp sugar free chocolate chips.
-Drizzle with 1 tbsp sugar free maple syrup if desired.
+- Sprinkle Dutch Baby with 1 tablespoon powdered monkfruit sweetener, 1 tablespoon chopped roasted pecans, and 1 tablespoon sugar free chocolate chips.
+Drizzle with 1 tablespoon sugar free maple syrup if desired.